List of Public Holidays in Nepal 2074 B.S. (2017- 2018)

 For the year 2074 (2017 – 2018), there are 42 days public holidays in Nepal, These public holidays or national holidays are nationwide excluding Saturdays.
 The national holidays for festivals do not fall on the same date every year.
 Because there are running Nepali calendar, not English calendar which is according to Lunar days or Thitis.
-It means the fact of Nepali festival dates are celebrated according to Lunar Days / Tithis.
+It means the fact of Nepali festival dates is celebrated according to Lunar Days / Tithis.
 For your kind information, set in your mind that some festivals of Nepal are region specific.
 That means holidays are given by the government on a certain festival within a certain city.
 Read the list of Public Holidays in Nepal 2074.
 Image src

 See Also: List of Public Holidays in Nepal 2017

-see also: National holidays Nepal 2017 or National holidays Nepal 2074
+See also: National holidays Nepal 2017 or National holidays Nepal 2074

 This post solved the questions related to list of Public Holidays in Nepal 2074 some like that.

 - how many public holidays are there in Nepal

 - how many public holidays in Nepal